Q: Is there a deadline for accepted students to confirm their acceptance?

 Q: Who should students contact if they didn’t receive funding?

-Students can contact the graduate coordinator in their academic department since departments make funding recommendations to the Graduate Office.
+Students can contact the Graduate Program Director in their academic department since departments make funding recommendations to the Graduate Office.

 Q: How do students apply for student loans?